 The kettle buzzed quietly for a moment.
 “I’m sorry Allen, but please clarify, who is Ryan?”

-“Ryan fucking Davis.
+“Ryan Davis.
 My boss.
 He told me if I don’t get my numbers up by next Monday I’m out.
 Fired.
 What an asshole.”

 “I’m so sorry that happened, Allen.
 He sounds like a terrible person.
 I wish he wasn’t there either.”